 The main purpose of this paper was to discuss the conceptual reasoning behind quality adjustment in the air transport industry and how this should be applied in practice.
-If we are aiming for consistent service sector GDP at constant prices then ultimately any decision on quality adjustment will depend on how the quality change should be reflected in the national accounts.
-This decision will therefore be predominantly driven by the volume measure used in the national accounts, but also by how the change in price characteristics affects those producing the service (in terms of inputs used).
+If we are aiming for consistent measurement of service sector GDP at constant prices then ultimately any decision will be driven by how the change in price determining characteristics impact those producing the service (in terms of inputs used) and how this change should be reflected in the output measurement used in the national accounts

-Unfortunately there is no universal rule for how a change in quality should be treated in the air transport industry.
-The examples detailed in section three above showed that two standard changes in price characteristics are treated differently (one is quality adjusted and the other is not) depending on how they are evaluated against the volume measure in the national accounts and the affect on those producing the service.
-This is the key message - the decision about whether to quality adjust is more far reaching than just considering potential changes in price characteristics.
-If the ultimate objective is to produce consistent service sector GDP at constant prices then any potential change in quality will need to be evaluated against two key criteria:
+Ultimately there is no universal rule for how a change in quality should be treated in the air transport industry.
+The examples detailed in section three above showed that two standard changes in price determining characteristics are treated differently (one is quality adjusted and the other is not) depending on how they are evaluated against the producer's production function and how this should feed through to the output measure used in the national accounts.
+If the ultimate objective is to produce consistent service sector GDP at constant prices then it is recommended any potential change in quality will need to be evaluated against two key criteria: